matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 129) IAM most important concepts?
 Answer: Member: Who?
 Roles: Permissions (What Actions?
 What resources?).
 Policy: Assign Permissions to Members:
-Map Roles (What?), Members (Who?) and Conditions (Which Resources?, When?, FFrom Where?).
+Map Roles (What?), Members (Who?) and Conditions (Which Resources?, When?, From Where?).
 Remember: Permissions are NOT directly assigned to Member: Permissions are represented by a Role.
 Member gets permissions through Role!
 A Role can have multiple permissions.
 You can assign multiple roles and a Member.